Credit card debt doesn’t have to be a long-term drain on your personal finances.

 With a solid plan and some personal resolve, you might be able to eliminate that high-interest nuisance in just three years.

-Money expert Clark Howard says the key to expediting debt elimination is setting a realistic repayment timeline that makes tangible progress without busting your budget.
+Money expert Clark Howard says the key is to set a realistic repayment timeline that makes tangible progress without busting your budget.

 6 Steps to Eliminate Credit Card Debt in 3 Years or Less